How to Mix Bass Guitar

 One thing to keep in mind is that frequency waves are much longer as they get lower, sometimes as long as the room, making it harder to determine the direction of the sound.

-You might be able to hear it in your studio, but it will fall flat when played on other devices.
+You might be able to hear it in your studio, but it will often fall flat when played on other devices.

 If you’re mixing for vinyl, then it’s a must to keep it mono because making it stereo will cause the needle to skip.